top of page

 5. Williams House

-19221 Croom Road, Brandywine, Maryland 20613.
 The Williams house is a lovely farm style home with a stunning wraparound porch.
 The house is situated to take full advantage of the beautiful surrounding rural countryside.
 The house was built in 1986 with a rear addition built in 1999 incorporating two distinct architectural styles.
 The addition created many new beautiful spaces, including a huge country gourmet kitchen.
 Once inside, you will find an elegantly appointed interior with custom decorating features throughout.
 Of special interest are some of the family’s antique furnishings.
 At the time of the addition, a large pool house with a screened in porch was also built, taking full advantage of the lovely patio, pool, and landscaping.
 The interior of the pool house features vaulted ceilings with a large space for year-round entertaining.
 Of special note, also located in the pool house, is a Stafford Nickelodeon Company player piano adding entertaining pleasure for visiting friends and family.
-Owners: Mr. & Mrs. Randolph Williams.

 6. St. Mary’s Chapel